 Applicants should be members of the Porcupine Marine Natural History Society (you may join the society to be eligible).
 These grants are open to all, irrespective of employment status and experience.

-The application for grant should include:
+The application for a grant should include:

-- Full description of the proposed project to be undertaken (<1,500 words) to include background, methods, equipment needed, fieldwork plans, specimen curation etc).
+- Full description of the proposed project to be undertaken (<1,500 words) to include background, methods, equipment needed, fieldwork plans, specimen curation, etc).

 - Short CV detailing relevant experience or training.

 - Detailed breakdown of the way funds requested for the project will be spent.